thoth-tech/documentation/docs/OnTrack/Task Submission & Redesign/Project-On-Boarding.md

 contribute to the project.
 Regardless of your selected role, it is paramount that you join and configure all facets of the project.
 You are encouraged to work outside of your role.

+## Notice
+All team members are expected to have all facets of the project set up, irrespective of your selected or designated roles.
+This increases the team agility.

 ## Trello

 - Register a [Trello](https://trello.com/signup) account.